aub-mind/arabert/README.md

 **AraBERT** is an Arabic pretrained lanaguage model based on [Google's BERT architechture](https://github.com/google-research/bert).
 AraBERT uses the same BERT-Base config.
+More details are available in the [AraBERT PAPER](https://arxiv.org/abs/2003.00104)

 There are two version off the model AraBERTv0.1 and AraBERTv1, with the difference being that AraBERTv1 uses pre-segmented text where prefixes and suffixes were splitted using the [Farasa Segmenter](http://alt.qcri.org/farasa/segmenter.html).